 The cuisine of Cuba hasn’t got the best reputation, but the local restaurants, or paladares, are your best option for tasty Cuban food.
 They are independently owned eateries which have only been introduced in the last few years.
 Because they’re non-government owned, the food is a lot better and by eating at them you’re supporting the local economy.

 It’s sometimes difficult to tell if a restaurant is a paladar or government-run, so ask upon entering or just look for the restaurants full of locals – Cubans who can afford to eat out always favour paladares over the old-style government diners.

 A complex history… that is still being made

 For all those who travel for history, Cuba is well worth visiting.
 Top places to visit in Cuba include nine UNESCO world heritage sites which have cultural or physical significance.
 From colonial Spanish architecture to visiting some of the very best communism-themed museums in the world, history buffs will have their Cuba itinerary jam-packed.

 The most interesting part of Cuba’s history is that it is still being made.
 Especially in terms of its relation to America, Cuba is still developing and changing as a country.
-So, don’t wait too long and travel to Cuba, because a visit now might be completely different to a visit in two more years.
+So, don’t wait too long and travel to Cuba, because a visit now might be completely different from a visit in two more years.